wemdio/Parser/DEPLOYMENT_STATUS.md

 ## 📋 Next Steps for You

-### Step 1: Trigger Frontend Redeploy
+### Step 1: Wait for Frontend Deployment to Complete ⏳
-Since the frontend app was created with an older commit, you need to redeploy it with the latest code:
+The redeployment has been triggered automatically.
+Now you need to:

 1. Go to **Timeweb Cloud Dashboard**: https://timeweb.cloud/my/cloud-apps
 2. Find the app named **"Parser Frontend"**
-3. Click on it
+3. Click on it to see deployment status
-4. Click **"Redeploy"** or **"Deploy"** button
-5. Select commit `9addb7ad8de33c8865148a195054a3d5ae17cabc` (or latest from main branch)
+4. Check the **"Build Logs"** tab to monitor progress
-6. Wait for build to complete (check "Build Logs" tab)
+5. Wait for the deployment to complete (usually 5-10 minutes)
+6. Look for a successful build message

+**Expected in logs**: You should see `npm run build` succeed and files copied to `/usr/share/nginx/html`

 ### Step 2: Configure Frontend Environment (Optional)
 If the frontend can't connect to the backend, add this environment variable: